zzalscv2/FFEA/doc/4-Tutorial/5-voltoffeatut.md

   * <b>emd_5043_8ang.lj</b>		The file containing the various parameter sets for Van der Waals interactions between active faces (again, more on this later)
   * <b>emd_5043_8ang.ffea</b>		The script file used by FFEA which points to all of the above files!

+Full description of these files can be found [here](\ref ioFiles).
 Now, emd_5043_8ang.ffea is ready to run immediately!